ohmatheus/Turbofan-ML-lifecycle/README.md

                                         new/updated model bundle
 ```

-- Training/experimentation: Python scripts with MLflow tracking; model saved as a single bundle file with metadata.
+- Demo serves as simulating users calling prediction endpoints concurrently.
 - Serving: BentoML microservices for prediction, feedback, drift detection, and retraining.
-- Feedback: JSONL storage to close the loop and compute basic accuracy stats.
+- Feedback: JSONL storage (in a file to simplify) and compute basic RUL stats.
 - Monitoring: Prometheus metrics from services + Grafana dashboards.
-- Drift detection: PSI/KS style feature drift metrics and RMSE deltas; can trigger retraining.
+- Drift detection: PSI/KS style feature drift metrics and RMSE deltas with model baseline; can trigger retraining.
 - Local-first: designed to run on a single machine via Docker Compose.

 ## Tech Stack